Quickstart

 Since the goal is to keep things as write-once as possible, we don’t recommend writing code or features directly in the @app/expo or @app/next workspaces.
 Keep them for config and routing only.

-You absolutely can write it there, but our recommended way of working is writing any reusable code in the workspaces located in /features/ (such as @app/core) instead.
+If you don’t care about keeping code copy-pasteable, you obviously can write it there.
+Our recommended way of working is to write reusable code in the /features/ or /packages/ workspaces (such as @app/core) instead.

-Workspaces in /packages/ serve a similar purpose to '/features/', but are more focused on utils, helpers and SDKs to enhance writing reusable features.
+Workspaces in /packages/ serve a similar purpose to /features/, but are more focused on plugins, utils, helpers, drivers and SDKs to enhance writing reusable features.

 The GREEN stack